krgross/st512-course-notes/docs/05-FactorialExperiments.md

 *Experiment 1.*  (A hypothetical experiment based on example 15.8 in Ott \& Longnecker):

 A citrus orchard contains 3 different varieties of citrus trees.
 Eight trees of each variety are randomly selected from the orchard.
 Four different pesticides are randomly assigned to two trees of each variety and applied according to recommended levels.
 The same four pesticides are used for each variety.
 Yields of fruit (in bushels per tree) are recorded at the end of the growing season.
-The data are:

 <!-- \begin{center}\begin{tabular}{|p{0.9in}|p{0.9in}|p{0.9in}|p{0.9in}|p{0.9in}|} \hline  -->
 <!--  & Pesticide 1 & Pesticide 2 & Pesticide 3 & Pesticide 4 \\ \hline  -->